03chrisk/PEFT-T5-on-CNN-dailynews/README.md

 ---
 ## 📖 Introduction

 This project involves fine-tuning the T5-base model on the CNN/Daily Mail dataset using LoRA (Low-Rank Adaptation) and traditional full fine-tuning.
-Additionally, instructional prompts like "Summarize this article:" are incorporated to enhance the model's summarization performance.
+Additionally, instructional prompts like "Provide a detailed and concise summary of this article: " are incorporated to enhance the model's summarization performance.
 The fine-tuned models are compared to the original T5-base model's summarization capabilities without fine-tuning.
 The aim is to observe the improvements in performance brought by fine-tuning and prompt engineering techniques.

 ---